gilbert/config-ts/README.md

 // so that your converter function retains a consistent input type.
 //
 export const maxConnections2 = read('MAX_CONNECTIONS', '4', Number);

+//
+// Reads from process.env.APP_CREDENTIALS
+// If present, parses the value as JSON and assumes its type.
+// If not present, throws.
+//
+const credentials = read<MyType>('APP_CREDENTIALS', JSON.parse)
 ```

 ### Env